-The University of Hartford Department of Public Safety has implemented a new program named the Student Safety Ambassador Program (SSA).
-The program has been established to augment public safety officer services available to the University community.
-The program strives to improve and adapt to the every-growing and evolving campus community and to help bridge the gap between campus safety and the campus community.
+Ambassador Program (SSA) in 2019.
+The program was established to augment public safety officer services available to the University community.
+The program strives to improve and adapt to the every-growing and evolving campus

 Features of the Student Safety Ambassadors Program include: